National University Hospital Singapore and X-ZELL sign LOI

 “A successful study would therefore validate the clinical utility of X-ZELL Prostate™ as a non-invasive, pain-free early detection tool and pave the way for the test’s commercial rollout in the ASEAN region,” the LOI confirmed.

-The project is planned to take two years and will include about 300 patients to ensure a statistically significant result.
+The study is planned to take two years and will include about 300 patients to ensure a statistically significant result.
 A specific start date is yet to be confirmed.